 Make The Best Choice For You

 Everyone has to make the right choice for them.
 Personally, I’m going to use the cosmetics I have and see what happens.
-If they make my gluten rash all over my arms come back, then I’ll switch them out.
+If they make my gluten rash all over my arms come back or I see it on my face, then I’ll switch them out.

 I can also understand that you might not want to take chances.
 If that’s the case, check out gluten free cosmetics and product reviews.
 There are a surprising number of cosmetic companies that are going gluten free to reach people with Celiac disease or another condition that prevents them from wearing cosmetics with gluten in them.